zhangjiahao2024/zhangjiahao.github.io/_pages/research.md

 Ongoing
 -----------

-* Multi-lane Game Platoon Strategy of Connected Automated Vehicles in the Mixed Traffic Flow Environment, 2024.
+* Traffic System Optimization in the Intersection for Connected and Automated Vehicles, 2024.